 I am a retired solicitor.
-I worked with Shepherd & Wedderburn WS, before joining Standard Life where I worked for 26 years in various senior legal management roles until I retired in 2012.
-I was the company secretary of Standard Life Healthcare Limited.
-I was elected to the Council of The Law Society of Scotland to represent the Edinburgh Constituency in May 2014 and re-elected for a further 3 year term in May 2017.
-I am a member of the Society’s Management Board and also an employer nominated Trustee to The Law Society of Scotland Final Salary Pension Scheme.
-I am an elected Member of Fairmilehead Community Council and responsible for Planning matters.
-I am a supporter of the children’s mental health charity, The Place2Be.
+I worked with Shepherd & Wedderburn WS, and then with Standard Life where I worked for 26 years in various senior legal management roles until I retired in 2012.
+I am a Member of the following Committees of The Law Society of Scotland – Nominations; Admissions; and Planning Law.
+I chair the Judging Panel of The Herald Law Awards of Scotland 2023.
+I am an elected Member of Fairmilehead Community Council, and was appointed Secretary in December 2022.
+I am also involved in Planning matters for the community council.
 I have knowledge of the legal and regulatory framework affecting charities, extensive Board/Committee experience, and experience of organising seminars and other events, including obtaining sponsorship.

 My professional background is in web development and project management.
 Throughout my career I have had a keen interest in accessible UX and design, and I am a very vocal advocate of inclusivity in web.
 As a neurodivergent wheelchair user, I am also passionate about widening accessibility and inclusion in the non-digital space — not just for wheelchair users like myself but for everyone with access needs.

 I have lots of experience in the non-profit sector, both professionally and as a volunteer and campaigner, and I am excited to bring that experience to the board at Lead.
 I also bring with me a wealth of digital knowledge and experience as well as a proven track record of managing projects successfully.